samsquire/ideas4/README.md

 You write a nested loop to find or collect together data from multiple sources, if you index each loop separately you can handle any number of items as a materialized view.

-# 41. Happens before concurrency
+# 41. Happens before concurrency and Partial order maintenance

 IO event loops are fairly complicated to use properly.